santiment/twitter-bot/README.md

 # twitter-bot
-Nodejs webhook for santiment alerts that reposts to twitter
+Nodejs webhook for santiment alerts that reposts to twitter.

 ## Setup